saltcorn/saltcorn/README.md

 ### Setup (automated)

-if you are `root`, create a user with sudo and switch to that user:
+If you are `root`, create a user with sudo and switch to that user:

 ```
 adduser saltcorn